Steve's Bot

 Next step

-Start with one concrete bottleneck, not a polished brief.
+Start with one real problem, not a polished brief.

-Send the bottleneck with a short note about the page, workflow, or AI use case that needs improvement.
+Send the problem with a short note about the page, workflow, or AI use case that needs improvement.
 Links, screenshots, or a rough summary are enough to make the first reply useful.

 01